K. Bhagyaraj: Rise to stardom (1980–1999)

 From 1991, he gradually started accepting more acting offers as a lead hero, where director-producer-scriptwriter would be three different people, rather than he himself writing-directing-acting in his films.
 Rudhra, Amma Vanthachu, Gnanapazham and Suyamvaram were such successful films where he was involved only in the capacity of actor.
 He also started the weekly magazine "Bhagya" and he is the editor of that magazine.
 His successful directorial ventures written by him from 1991 on were Pavunnu Pavunuthan, Sundara Kandam, Raasukutti and Veetla Visheshanga.
 He cast his son Shanthanu Bhagyaraj as the child artist in Vaettiya Madichu Kattu in 1998 and the film dealt with the father-son relationship, this proved to be both a critical and financial disappointment capping an end to a string of continuous flops including Oru Oorla oru Rajakumari, Gnanapazham and Mr. Bechara (1996).

 His successful Tamil films written by him continued to be in demand for Hindi remakes in the 1990s and were huge hits in Hindi – with Raasukutti remade as Raja Babu, Sundara Kandam remade as Andaz (1994) and Avasara Police 100 remade into Gopi Kishan, which were successful.
 He also wrote the script for the Tamil film Thaikulame Thaikulame (1995), starring Pandiarajan, whose actor-director was not himself in Hindi, remade as Gharwali Baharwali.

-End of directions (2000–2010)
+Last directions (2000–2010)

 He took a break from acting as the lead hero in Tamil films after the release of the massive critical and commercial failure Vaettiya Madichu Kattu.
 Instead, he directed the TV shows Neenga Nenaicha Saadhikkalanga and Idhu Oru Kadhayin Kadhai (for DD Podhigai), and appeared in Apapadi Podu on Jaya TV in this period.
 His tele-serial Rules Rangachari was very famous on DD channel and it completed 390 episodes.
 He wrote and directed the 2003 film Chokka Thangam, starring Vijayakanth.
 He launched his daughter Saranya Bhagyaraj with Parijatham, which he wrote and directed in 2006.
 He returned to acting with Something Something...
 Unakkum Enakkum and Rendu in a supporting role and with Kasu Irukkanum as the lead hero in 2007.
 In 2010, he directed his adult son Shanthanu Bhagyaraj in the romantic film Siddhu +2.